-The course focuses on developing technical digital photography skills and editing processes by working to create a thematic photographic folio.
-Students explore a range of photographic techniques and communicate their ideas through a range of processes and technologies.
-Work is structured through the creative design process: Investigate/Explore; Develop; Plan; Produce; Refine; Present: Evaluate.
+Year 10 Photomedia focuses on developing technical digital photomedia skills and editing processes by working to create a thematic photomedia folio.
+Students explore a range of photographic and media techniques and communicate their ideas through a range of processes and technologies; utilising the art elements and principles to create an aesthetic.
+Work is structured through the creative design process: Investigate/Explore; Develop; Plan; Produce; Refine; Present; Evaluate.
 Students seek inspiration by investigating the influence of the work of artists within their historical and cultural context.
 They plan, document and reflect on their work by collecting evidence of their exploration and development in a folio before presenting their work to an audience.

-- Operate a DSLR camera - Edit images using the Adobe creative suite - Identify sources of inspiration and artistic influences - Use photographic materials and techniques to produce a range of effects - Develop creative ideas through innovative practices - Produce, present and evaluate artwork
+- Use a range of photomedia technologies - Edit using the Adobe creative suite - Identify sources of inspiration and artistic influences - Use photomedia materials and techniques to produce a range of outcomes - Develop creative ideas through innovative practices - Produce, present and evaluate artwork